The-Animonculory/Modding-Resources/Stock Game Setup.md

-# Setting up Stock Game for Skyrim SE - by Althro
+# Setting up Stock Game for Skyrim SE/AE - by Althro

+# PENDING UPDATE TO NEW FORMATTING.

 ## Summary
 This guide will show you how to set up stock game, setup Mod Organizer 2 for Stock Game, get the paths correct for tools such as xEdit.
 The guide will use Skyrim Anniversary Edition for the setup; however, the same process applies to regular Skyrim Special Edition.
 This guide assumes you have all the tools such as Creation Kit, Mod Organizer, xEdit and others already downloaded.